vetementsvmnts/vetementsvmnts/README.md

 ## `whoami`

-HTB CPTS-certified penetration tester and NASA-acknowledged vulnerability researcher with hands-on offensive security experience across Active Directory, web application, and network environments.
-Proven capability in full attack chain execution aligned with MITRE ATT&CK, from initial access through domain compromise, with structured documentation and executive ready remediation reporting.
-Developed autonomous threat hunting tooling bridging offensive telemetry analysis to defensive SOC workflows.
+Offensive security professional with a recognized Vulnerability Disclosure to NASA .
+Proven  ability to execute full attack chains from initial access to domain compromise, identifying business-logic and authorization flaws that automated  tools miss.
+I am seeking a penetration testing role where I can leverage my deep technical expertise to directly strengthen an organization's  security posture.

 <br/>